What Is Screen Mirroring? Learn How to Cast Your Screen Easily

 2. Swipe up from the uppermost right corner of the screen to access the Control Center on iPhone X, iPhone XR, iPhone Xs, iPhone SE, iPhone 11, iPhone 12, and iPhone 12 Pro.

 • Chromebooks: Use the native Google Cast technology built into your device by right-clicking the user icon beneath the right corner of your Chromebook desktop.
 Select “Available broadcast devices” and select from the list of available receivers you want to duplicate.
-Supported Google Cast Chromebook mirroring receivers, including Chromecast- and Spotlight-compatible devices.
+Supported Google Cast Chromebook mirroring receivers include Chromecast—and Spotlight-compatible devices.

-• Android devices: These devices make use of Google Cast with the free Google Home companion app located in the Google Play Store.
-Supported Google Cast receivers for mirroring Android devices, including Chromecast and Spotlight-compatible devices.
+• Android devices: These devices use Google Cast with the free Google Home companion app located in the Google Play Store.
+Google Cast receivers are supported for mirroring Android devices, including Chromecast and Spotlight-compatible devices.

 • macOS: These devices can mirror or stream content to Apple TV using native AirPlay (exclusively available on Apple laptops released in 2012 or succeeding).
 Furthermore, Reflector turns Windows PCs, Android devices, and Amazon Fire TVs into compatible AirPlay receivers.